 How do People Celebrate?

 Kids and other family members burn firecrackers to show their happiness and to enjoy this festival with the family and society.
-Nobody sleeps during Diwali night it is a ritual so they can celebrate this festival whole night by burning firecrackers.
+Nobody sleeps during Diwali night it is a ritual so they can celebrate this festival the whole night by burning firecrackers.
 All the lights of the house lit up the whole night and one big ghee lamp is also burn the whole night in front of the temple inside the house or on the place where they worshipped Lord Ganesha and Goddess Laxmi.

-She signifies strength and savage attitude of women which women mainly show in the time of need.
+She signifies the strength and savage attitude of women which women mainly show in the time of need.
 People get holidays from their offices and schools on the day of Diwali.
 People working in government and also in some private offices get Diwali bonuses or some extra cash for Diwali celebrations.
 Many people believe in the fact of investing their money or buying new things on the day of Diwali as this festival designates fortune, luck, and wealth.

 If you have any suggestions regarding this article then leave your suggestion in the comment box.